-- the email address, an IP address or the domain name in the certificate is no longer permitted by law - (e.g. a court or arbitrator has revoked the registration of a domain name or a power of attorney has expired.) - the right to use the domain name (FQDN), a corresponding license or service agreement between the domain name registrant and the applicant has been terminated, - the registrant of the domain name has not renewed the domain name. - The certification authority becomes aware of one or more serious breaches of contract by the certificate holder. - The certification authority becomes aware that the right to use an FQDN or an IP address has expired (e.g., a court forbids its use, a power of attorney expires, etc.). - The certification authority becomes aware that a wildcard certificate for the authentication of a misleading subordinate FQDN is being fraudulently used. - The certification authority becomes aware of a relevant change in the certificate entries. - The certification authority is informed that the certificate has not been issued in accordance with the rules. - The certification authority determines that information in the certificate is incorrect, misleading or inaccurate. - The certification authority ceases operations and has not made any arrangements for the revocation support to be continued by another CA in the event of cessation of operations. - Proof of the CA's conformity with the CA Browser Forum has lost its validity.
-The need for revocation does not apply if the certification authority has taken precautions to ensure that the CRL and the OCSP service continue to be maintained and made available. - The CA becomes aware of a possible compromise of the private key of a sub-CA that is used for issuing certificates. - The CP and/or CPS of the issuing certification/registration body provides for revocation. - The contents or format of the certificate poses an unacceptable risk to application software vendors or relying third parties from a technical perspective. - There are statutory provisions, court judgments, or instructions from a supervisory authority. - The right of the certification authority to issue certificates expires, is revoked or is terminated unless the certification authority has taken precautions to maintain the CRL/OCSP repository.
+- the email address, an IP address or the domain name in the certificate is no longer permitted by law - (e.g. a court or arbitrator has revoked the registration of a domain name or a power of attorney has expired.) - the right to use the domain name (FQDN), a corresponding license or service agreement between the domain name registrant and the applicant has been terminated, - the registrant of the domain name has not renewed the domain name. - The certification authority becomes aware of one or more serious breaches of contract by the certificate holder. - The certification authority becomes aware that the right to use an FQDN or an IP address has expired (e.g., a court forbids its use, a power of attorney expires, etc.). - The certification authority becomes aware that a wildcard certificate for the authentication of a misleading subordinate FQDN is being fraudulently used. - The certification authority becomes aware of a relevant change in the certificate entries. - The certification authority is informed that the certificate has not been issued in accordance with the rules as described in the requirements of the CA Browser Forum or the applicable CP or CPS. - The certification authority determines that information in the certificate is incorrect, misleading or inaccurate. - The certification authority ceases operations and has not made any arrangements for the revocation support to be continued by another CA in the event of cessation of operations. - Proof of the CA's conformity with the CA Browser Forum has lost its validity.
+The need for revocation does not apply if the certification authority has taken precautions to ensure that the CRL and the OCSP service continue to be maintained and made available. - The CA becomes aware of a possible compromise of the private key of a sub-CA that is used for issuing certificates. - The CP and/or CPS of the issuing certification/registration body provides for revocation. - From a technical point of view, the content or format of the certificate represents an unacceptable risk for application software manufacturers or relying parties, e.g., if the CA Browser Forum indicates such a risk and the certificate should therefore be revoked and replaced. - There are statutory provisions, court judgments, or instructions from a supervisory authority.